mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 Now your map is looking good on the page, but the reader is not being told what's going on yet.
 They need some context, which is what you'll provide for them by adding map elements.
 First, let's add a title.

-Click on this button:
+* Click on this button:

 .. image:: ../_static/map_composer/012.png
    :align: center

-Now click on the page, and a label will appear:
+* Click on the page, and a label will appear:

 .. image:: ../_static/map_composer/013.png
    :align: center

-Resize it and place it in the top center of the page.
+* Resize it and place it in the top center of the page.
 It can be resized and moved in the same way that you resized and moved the map.

 .. image:: ../_static/map_composer/014.png
    :align: center

 But if you tried it, you'll see that it's difficult to align the label to be completely centered to the map!
 Luckily, there's a tool for that.

-First, click the map to select it.
-Next, hold in :kbd:`shift` on your keyboard, and click on the label.
-Now look for this tool (but don't click it yet):
+* Click the map to select it.
+* Hold in :kbd:`shift` on your keyboard and click on the label.
+* Look for this tool (but don't click it yet):

 .. image:: ../_static/map_composer/015.png
    :align: center

-Now click on the downwards arrow next to the button, and then click :guilabel:`Align center`:
+* Click on the downwards arrow next to the button.
+* Click :guilabel:`Align center`:

 .. image:: ../_static/map_composer/016.png
    :align: center

-To make sure that you don't accidentally move these elements around now that you've aligned them, right-click on both the map and the label.
+To make sure that you don't accidentally move these elements around now that you've aligned them:

+* Right-click on both the map and the label.

 A small lock icon will appear in the corner to tell you that an element can't be dragged right now.
 You can always right-click on an element again to unlock it, though.

 Now the label is centered to the map, but not the contents.
+To center the contents of the label:

-First, select the label by clicking on it, and then click on the :guilabel:`Item` tab in the side panel of the :guilabel:`Composer` window.
+* Select the label by clicking on it.
+* Click on the :guilabel:`Item` tab in the side panel of the :guilabel:`Composer` window.

-Next, change the text of the label to "Swellendam":
+* Change the text of the label to "Swellendam":

 .. image:: ../_static/map_composer/017.png
    :align: center

-Now use this interface to set the font and alignment options:
+* Use this interface to set the font and alignment options:

 .. image:: ../_static/map_composer/018.png
    :align: center

-The :guilabel:`Font` and :guilabel:`Font color...` buttons will give you the obvious dialogs.
-Choose a large but sensible font (the example will use the default font with a size of :kbd:`48`), and keep the color subdued.
+* Choose a large but sensible font (the example will use the default font with a size of :kbd:`48`), and keep the color subdued.

 In fact, it's probably best to keep it black as per the default.
 The key is that the font should not be distracting, otherwise people who see the page will be looking at the heading instead of reading the map!

-You should also set the :guilabel:`Horizontal Alignment` to :guilabel:`Center`, so that the heading is properly centered within the label.
+* Set the :guilabel:`Horizontal Alignment` to :guilabel:`Center`, so that the heading is properly centered within the label.

 .. image:: ../_static/map_composer/019.png
    :align: center